Robust Procurement: Bayesian Design under Worst-Case Approval Constraints: Downstream markets and monopoly regulation

-Now suppose there exists a downstream market for the good supplied by the monopolist, and interpret $D$ as the demand curve in such a market (with inverse $P$).
-In this situation, procurement mechanisms can be interpreted as a form of \emph{quantity regulation}, in which the buyer acts as a regulator maximizing consumer surplus by controlling the quantity the monopolist supplies to consumers.\footnote{If the revenue $P(q(\theta))q(\theta)$ is accrued to the monopolist, the mechanism $(q,u)$ is implemented through a transfer schedule $\tilde{t}(\theta)=t(\theta)-P(q(\theta))q(\theta)$, where $t$ is the total transfer schedule corresponding to the mechanism $(q,u)$, and where $P(q(\theta))$ is the observed market price.} Hence, the analysis in Section \ref{sec:robustly-quantity-mechanisms} fully characterizes robust quantity regulation.
+Now suppose there exists a downstream market for the good supplied by the seller, and interpret $D$ as the demand curve in such a market (with inverse $P$ and associated value $V$).
+Recall that $D$ is continuous over $\mathbb{R}_{++}$, decreasing on $(0,P(0)]$, and satisfies $D({\rm p})=0$ for all ${\rm p}>P(0)$.
+The mechanisms in the previous section can then be interpreted as \emph{quantity regulation}, whereby the buyer (acting as a regulator maximizing consumer surplus) directly controls the quantity supplied to consumers.\footnote{If the revenue $P(q(\theta))q(\theta)$ is accrued to the seller, the mechanism $(q,u)$ is implemented through a transfer schedule $\tilde{t}(\theta,P)=t(\theta)-P(q(\theta))q(\theta)$, where $t$ is the total transfer schedule corresponding to the mechanism $(q,u)$, and where $P(q(\theta))$ is the observed market price.
+Such a transfer schedule fully insulates the seller from any uncertainty about the demand $D$ (alternatively, the price function $P$).}

 The regulator can alternatively influence market outcomes by regulating prices rather than quantities.
-This motivates a new class of regulatory mechanisms, which we refer to as price regulation.
-The latter has the advantage of allowing the quantity sold to adjust flexibly to realized demand.
-However, as shown in Subsection \ref{subsec:Price-vs-quantity} below, it also entails disadvantages that make its overall desirability relative to quantity regulation ambiguous.
-Below, we first characterize properties of robust price regulations and then identify conditions under which each form of regulation dominates the other.\footnote{Under Bayesian analysis (i.e., when the regulator has a belief over $\mathcal{V}\times\mathcal{F}$ and maximizes expected consumer surplus under such a belief), price regulation always dominates quantity regulation in the sense that consumer surplus under the optimal price regulation is larger than under the optimal quantity regulation.
-This is not the case under robustly optimal mechanisms.}
+Price regulation has the advantage of allowing the quantity to adjust to the realized demand.
+However, as shown in Subsection \ref{subsec:Price-vs-quantity} below, it also entails disadvantages that make its overall desirability vis-\`a-vis quantity regulation unclear.\footnote{Under Bayesian analysis (i.e., in the absence of worst-case approval constraints), price regulation always dominates.} Below, we first characterize robust price regulation, and then identify conditions under which each form of regulation dominates the other.
+Consistently with the analysis in the previous section, we assume that the regulator delegates to a Bayesian designer the choice of the price mechanism but requires that the welfare guarantee (over the admissible set $\mathcal{D}\times\mathcal{F}$) be the highest.